TACC/coe-332-sp24/docs/unit04/intro_software_design.rst

 * Waterfall Method -- Software tasks are organized into sets or "phases" with a linear ordering; tasks from each phase are completed before moving to the next phase.
-In practice, phases tended to be longer (on the order of weeks or months) for larger projects than could span years.
+In practice, phases tended to be longer (on the order of weeks or months) for larger projects that could span years.
 * Agile Method-- In contrast to Waterfall, Agile advocates smaller, complete software development life cycles, where "minimal" products are released and then incrementally improved.
 * Test Driven Development -- Developers write tests asserting what the software should do before writing any software.